JordanEmme/blog/content/posts/the-psone-texture-wobble/index.md

 We simply define a triangle in 3D space `tri3D` as three `vec3`s (or `float3` or whatever the hell you want to name a vector in \\(\mathbb{R}^3)\\).

-Of course, our displays are not 3D, but 2D, so we have to project these onto a 2D space.
-Let us keep things simple and not worry too much about the actual "physical" properties of our display (resolution, curvature if you have a CRT or a Gamerz™ ultrawide) for now, and consider a plane in the 3D space which will represent the display.
-We'll call it the screen.
+Displays being 2-dimensional, we have to project these onto a 2D space.
+Let us keep not worry about the actual "physical" properties of our display (resolution, curvature if you have a CRT or a Gamerz™ ultrawide), and model the display by a plane in the 3D space.
+We'll call it the *screen*.
 There are three main steps:

 1. Project the triangle to the screen.
-1. Compute a bounding box for the projected 2D triangle.
+1. Compute a *bounding box* for the projected 2D triangle.
-1. Determine which pixels (with the appropriate discretisation of the plane) in the bounding box are inside the projected triangle: these are the ones to be drawn.
+1. Determine which pixels in the bounding box are inside the projected triangle and shade them.

 ---
 {data-content=Projection}

-There are many ways to project the three-dimensional space \\(\mathbb{R}^3\\) to the two-dimensional space \\(\mathbb{R}^2\\).
-Of these, the two most notable ones in the domain of computer graphics are the orthogonal projection and the perspective projection.
-The careful reader will have noted that I am implying uniqueness of these projections through the use of the definite article: this is because it is traditional to fix the screen to be the plane with normal \\(\vec{e_z} = (0,0,1)\\) and containing the point \\(O = (0,0,\pm 1)\\) as expressed in the observer's/camera's coordinate system.
-In other words, the camera is looking in the direction of the vector \\(\pm \vec{e_z}\\) and therefore, \\(z\\) (or sometimes \\(-z\\)) represents the depth.
+There are many ways to project the three-dimensional *world space* \\(\mathbb{R}^3\\) to the two-dimensional *screen space*.
+Of these, the two most notable ones in the domain of computer graphics are the *orthogonal* projection and the *perspective* projection.

+Let us fix some conventions about the orientation and basis of these spaces in order to formalise these projections.

+* The *world space* is the euclidian space \\(\mathbb{R}^3\\).
+* The *camera* (or *observer*) is placed at the origin \\(O\\).
+* The *screen space* is the plane of equation \\(z = 1\\).
+* The world coordinates are expressed in an orthonormal basis (also called *right-handed*).

-> __Remark__: The orientation is dependent on some choice of coordinate systems as there is not a single convention in the world of 3D modelling and computer graphics.
+> __Remark__: The orientation is dependent on some choice of coordinate systems as there is not a single convention in the world of 3D modeling and computer graphics.
 Some software assume a direct (also called right-hand) orientation --- which would be my preference, given this is the most natural way to do things, mathematically speaking --- and some assume a left-hand orientation.
-For the camera orientation, I tend to prefer having \\(x\\) pointing right,  \\(y\\) pointing down, and
-\\(z\\) pointing forward.
+My code exhibits an unusual choice, with \\(x\\) pointing right,  \\(y\\) pointing down, and \\(z\\) pointing forward.
 This makes the \\(xy\\) orientation consistent with the canonical display orientation (inherited from scanlines era), the look position to be positive, and the overall coordinate system to be direct.

-In this context, the orthogonal projection is simply the function:
+In this context, the orthogonal projection is the function:
 \\[
 \begin{align*}
 p:\mathbb{R}^3 &\rightarrow \mathbb{R}^3 \\\
-     (x, y, z)&\mapsto     (x, y , 1)
+     (x, y, z)&\mapsto     (x, y, 1)
 \end{align*}
 \\]

 This can be a very useful in certain cases, in particular in 2D games where you still want some depth information between your sprite but don't want that to be reflected in any perspective in the rendering.

-For a 3D game to provide a sense of depth and distances however, this is not the way to go.
-We instead use a perspective projection as (brilliantly) illustrated below.
+For a 3D game to provide a sense of depth and distances however, we need to use a perspective projection as illustrated below.

 ![projection](projection.png)

-In this instance, the projection is simply:
+In this instance, the projection is:
 \\[
 \begin{align*}
 p:\mathbb{R}^3\setminus P_z &\rightarrow \mathbb{R}^3 \\\